Advertisement

 Did you know?

-In 1927, at the age of merely 11 years old, Edna was alive when aviator and media darling Charles Lindbergh, age 25, made the first successful solo TransAtlantic flight.
+In 1927, at the age of just 11 years old, Edna was alive when aviator and media darling Charles Lindbergh, age 25, made the first successful solo TransAtlantic flight.
 "Lucky Lindy" took off from Long Island in New York and flew to Paris, covering 3,600 statute miles and flying for 33 1⁄2-hours.
 His plane "The Spirit of St. Louis" was a fabric-covered, single-seat, single-engine "Ryan NYP" high-wing monoplane designed by both Lindbergh and the manufacturer's chief engineer.

 ADVERTISEMENT BY ANCESTRY.COM